Cuban pilot accused of downing planes from Hermanos al Rescate transferred to Miami

 Related videos:

-Luis Raúl González-Pardo, former lieutenant colonel of the Cuban Air Force, arrived in Miami to face federal charges related to the shooting down of the planes from Hermanos al Rescate on February 24, 1996, one of the most tragic crimes in the history of the Cuban exile community.
+Luis Raúl González-Pardo, former lieutenant colonel of the Cuban Air Force, arrived in Miami to face federal charges related to the shooting down of the planes belonging to Brothers to the Rescue on February 24, 1996, one of the most painful crimes in the history of the Cuban exile.

-His transfer from Jacksonville -reported by Telemundo 51- marks the end of a migratory process and the beginning of a new criminal trial in the Southern District of Florida, where he must appear before a federal court to formally hear the charge of conspiracy for being implicated in the deaths of American citizens.
+His transfer from Jacksonville -reported by Telemundo 51- marks the end of a migration process and the beginning of a new criminal trial in the Southern District of Florida, where he will have to appear before a federal court to formally hear the charge of conspiracy for being implicated in the death of American citizens.

 The only accused in custody

-González-Pardo, 65 years old, is the only one of the six defendants in the federal indictment who is in U.S. custody.
+González-Pardo, 65 years old, is the only one of the six defendants in the federal charges who is currently in U.S. custody.

-The substitute accusation, declassified on May 20 by the Department of Justice, also includes Raúl Castro -who was the Minister of the Revolutionary Armed Forces (FAR) in 1996- and four other former Cuban military members.
+The substitute indictment, declassified on May 20 by the Department of Justice, also includes Raúl Castro -who was the minister of the Revolutionary Armed Forces (FAR) in 1996- and four other former Cuban military personnel.

-According to the accusation, González-Pardo did not fire the missiles that shot down the two Cessna 337 aircraft, but he piloted the MiG-29A 911 -identified as "Code 22"- in the pursuit of José Basulto's plane, founder of Brothers to the Rescue, who managed to escape because he was already approaching U.S. airspace.
+According to the accusation, González-Pardo did not fire the missiles that shot down the two Cessna 337 planes, but piloted the MiG-29A 911 -identified as "Code 22"- in the pursuit of the plane of José Basulto, founder of Brothers to the Rescue, who managed to escape because he was already approaching U.S. airspace.

 The charges include conspiracy to assassinate U.S. nationals, two counts of aircraft destruction, and four individual counts of murder for the deaths of Carlos Costa, Armando Alejandre Jr., Mario de la Peña, and Pablo Morales, whose bodies were never recovered.

-In January 2026, he pleaded guilty to visa application fraud and to making false statements to a federal agency.
+In January 2026, he pleaded guilty to fraud in the visa application and to making false statements to a federal agency.

-On May 28, he was sentenced in Jacksonville to seven months in prison, a term that he had practically already served, which cleared the way for his immediate transfer to Miami.
+On May 28, he was sentenced in Jacksonville to seven months in prison, a sentence he had virtually already served, which cleared the way for his immediate transfer to Miami.

-It was the researcher Luis Domínguez, from the Cuban Repressors project, who identified him as "Code 22" through radio transcripts from the 1996 report of the International Civil Aviation Organization and alerted the FBI.
+It was investigator Luis Domínguez from the Cuban Repressors project who identified him as "Code 22" through radio transcripts from the 1996 International Civil Aviation Organization report and alerted the FBI.

 "The evidence has always existed."

-The federal prosecutor Yara Klukas, the second in command of the Federal Prosecutor's Office for the Southern District of Florida, explained that the arrest of González-Pardo was the turning point that reactivated the entire investigation.
+Federal prosecutor Yara Klukas, second in command of the Southern District of Florida Federal Prosecutor's Office, explained that the arrest of González-Pardo was the turning point that reactivated the entire investigation.

-"The evidence always existed," Klukas stated.
-"We had one of the pilots under federal custody," he added.
+"The evidence has always existed," Klukas stated.
+"We had one of the pilots in federal custody," he added.

 The prosecutor confirmed that Raúl Castro is considered a fugitive since the arrest warrant was issued: "Raúl Castro is a fugitive because he has not appeared in court.
 Since last Wednesday, there has been an arrest warrant against him and the other pilots, and to date, he has not shown up."